The AguaPallet Project

 2015

 We welcomed the Auckland University of Technology (AUT) School of Engineering to the team, who provide much needed depth in mechanical engineering.
 The AguaPallet was used by AUT as a student design project, where 150 students in 30 teams of 5 looked at the design challenges of one of 3 different end use scenarios.
-Some of this creative work is showcased on the blog page.

 In 2015 LoooP Creative Ltd and the AguaPallet Project was accepted onto the Autodesk Entrepreneur Impact Partner Program, which has supplied us with an incredible suite of product design software and great networking opportunities with other companies and individuals doing like-minded work.